intro

 Using folders in the manner described (e.g. storing raw data in the

-folder and outputs in the output
+raw-data folder and outputs in the output

 folder) has the following benefits: